| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 I had moved to Byron Bay and started work on a novel.
 Creative

+writing had taken its rightful place again.
 How do you know if you want to write?
 The feeling could

 be anything from 'a feeling in the ankles' (as described